 - a.
 ID: Required to ensure correct processing of data.
 Allows RCCs and SPOCs to obtain information on parent craft and user that helps SAR response planning or false alert resolution. - b.
-Elapsed time: Support SAR response planning by RCCs and SPOCs. - c.
-Beacon type: Support SAR response planning by RCCs and SPOCs. - d.
-Type of homing device: Support SAR response planning by RCCs and SPOCs and on scene response by SAR forces.
+Beacon type: Support SAR response planning by RCCs and SPOCs. - c.
+Type of homing device: Support SAR response planning by RCCs and SPOCs and on scene response by SAR forces. - d.
+Homing device activation: Provides confirmation to SAR response that the homing device activated and allows for planning and on scene response. - e.
+Self-Test: Used to reduce false alerts and allow service functionality tests. - f.
+User Cancellation: Positive confirmation of non-distress or false alert allowing SAR response to terminate mission in a timely manner.